purcellconsult/Cracking-Python-Bootcamp/README.md

 ### #CrackingPython

 _The Cracking Python Bootcamp_ is a free programming course dedicated to those that have a yearning to learn how to code in python but don’t want to fork over $20,000 or so on a coding boot camp.
-It’s free, you’ll learn how to build practical things, and most all you’ll have fun along the way.
+It's free, you'll learn how to build practical things, and most all you'll have tons of fun.

 Build fun real world projects such as: